Reasons to Give Up Soda

-While Alex and I are not parents yet, we are very motivated to live our best and most healthy life for our future family.
-However, kids are most targeted by soft drink companies.
+While Alex and I are not parents yet, we are continuously improving our health so that our future family benefits.
+Kids are most targeted by soft drink companies.
 In fact, Coca-Cola pledged in 2012 to stop advertising to children under 12 years old.
 Yet, Coca-Cola was still found to be doing so per the Center for Science in the Public Interest.

 5. You’re Wasting Your Money.

 The average estimate spent on soda yearly is $850.
 That is not including other sugar-sweetened beverages like juice boxes, sports drinks, and energy drinks.
 With nearly a thousand bucks on the line, it’s a fine time to quit drinking soda and start drinking more water.

 Couple’s Soda Challenge

 Start with 7 days of being soda-free.
 We suggest going all in cold turkey.
 If that’s too much of a challenge, work together to keep each other accountable.
 Options include journaling and finding an alternate drink (like infused water, coffee, or tea.)

 We know that many people consume soda for its caffeine value – and I can relate.
 I began by replacing soda with coffee.
-My new lower-sugar diet.
-It helped me feel less bloated, less sluggish, and, ultimately, more energized.
+My new lower-sugar diet helped me feel less bloated, less sluggish, and, ultimately, more energized.